by Aisha Zakari | May 29, 2022 | Food & Kitchen

 STEP 7: Now add this to the bowl of yolks.
 Fold it in and mix.

-STEP 8: Get your clean baking pan.
+STEP 8: Get the clean baking pan.
 It’s time to bake this sponge cake recipe.

-STEP 9: Grease the pan with butter and add parchment paper on the sides and bottom of the pan.
+STEP 9: Grease the pan with butter and add parchment paper to the sides and bottom of the pan.
 You may also dust with flour after greasing.

 STEP 10: Pour the batter into the prepared pan.
-Do not full to the brim to avoid pouring whilst baking.
+Do not fill to the brim to avoid pouring while baking.

 STEP 11: Bake for 25-30 minutes or until a toothpick comes out clean when inserted in the middle of the pan.
 Do not open the oven while baking.